Dual diagnosis: Theories of dual diagnosis

 There are a number of theories that explain the relationship between mental illness and substance use.

 Causality

 The causality theory suggests that certain types of substance use may causally lead to mental illness.

 There is strong evidence that using cannabis can produce psychotic and affective experiences.
-When it comes to persisting effects, there is a clear increase in incidence of psychotic outcomes in people who had used cannabis, even when they had used it only once.
+When it comes to persisting effects, there is a clear increase in the incidence of psychotic outcomes in people who had used cannabis, even when they had used it only once.
 More frequent use of cannabis strongly augmented the risk for psychosis.
 The evidence for affective outcomes is less strong.
 However, this connection between cannabis and psychosis does not prove that cannabis causes psychotic disorders.
 The causality theory for cannabis has been challenged as despite explosive increases in cannabis consumption over the past 40 years in western society, the rate of schizophrenia (and psychosis in general) has remained relatively stable.

 Attention-deficit hyperactivity disorder

 One in four people who have a substance use disorder also have attention-deficit hyperactivity disorder, which makes the treatment of both conditions more difficult.
 ADHD is associated with an increased craving for drugs.
 Having ADHD makes it more likely that an individual will initiate substance misuse at a younger age than their peers.
 They are also more likely to experience poorer outcomes, such as longer time to remission, and to have increased psychiatric complications from substance misuse.
 While generally stimulant medications do not seem to worsen substance use, they are known to be non-medically used in some cases.
 Psychosocial therapy and/or nonstimulant medications and extended release stimulants are ADHD treatment options that reduce these risks.